 This knockabout adventure romp sends stroppy teen Josh Hutcherson and awkward stepdad Dwayne Johnson to the South Pacific.

-Joined by Luis Guzman’s two-bit helicopter pilot (the film’s comic relief) and his feisty daughter (Vanessa Hudgens), they encounter giant bees, birds and lizards – and Hutcherson’s missing grandfather, played by a twinkling Michael Caine.
+They are joined by Luis Guzman’s two-bit helicopter pilot (the film’s comic relief) and his feisty daughter, Vanessa Hudgens, and encounter giant bees, birds and lizards – and Hutcherson’s missing grandfather, played by a twinkling Michael Caine.

-The game cast provides the odd laugh and the filmmakers thrills.
-The scariest thing around isn’t any one of the island’s predatory beasts, but the sight of The Rock tutoring Hutcherson in the art of wooing by bouncing berries off his prodigious chest, a truly alarming trick he calls the ‘pec pop of love’.
+The cast provides the odd laugh and the filmmakers some mild thrills – but the scariest thing around isn’t any one of the island’s predatory beasts but the sight of The Rock tutoring Hutcherson in the art of wooing by bouncing berries off his prodigious chest, a truly alarming trick he calls the ‘pec pop of love’.